Enes1313/DataStructures/README.md

 *   Click "File", "Open" and "Project/Solution...".
 *   Go to the repo's main folder.
 *   Select "Projects/VS/dsTest" folder path under the "DataStructures" folder.
 *   Do the same for the "Projects/VS/dsSimulation" directory.

+## DevCpp

+*   Click "File" -> "Open".
+*   Go to the repo's main folder.
+*   Open the file "Projects/DevCpp/dsTest/dsTest.dev" folder path under the "DataStructures" folder.
+*   Do the same for the "Projects/VS/dsSimulation" directory.

 ## Makefile